 Clearly, I know how I’m dealing with avoiding houseguests, and how I’m letting it impact my plans for the day, are ridiculous.

 There was even a time when I would get so anxious about having to tell my parents I’m going out before I actually leave the house that I wouldn’t be able to say it in the end.
 It was Michael who convinced me to start trying to overcome this.
-He persuaded me after I cancelled one of our scheduled hangouts because I was too anxious to tell my parents where I was going for the day.
+He persuaded me after I canceled one of our scheduled hangouts because I was too anxious to tell my parents where I was going for the day.
 However, he remains unaware of the situation with my mom’s friend.
 I did not tell him about it, but I did omit the truth considerably and told him I simply wasn’t “feeling well” on Monday morning and didn’t go to my appointment at the yoga studio, and that I was eventually able to meet with him for the movie because I felt better later on.

 When I say I get too anxious, I mean I am so hung up thinking about how afraid I am of going through with the action that I confine myself to inaction.